Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*

-From personal research, I have known what a VPN does and I have used one myself.
+From personal research and use, I have known what a VPN does and I have used one myself.
 This diagram demonstrates how a VPN is working through a virtual diagram.

 <img width="627" height="730" alt="Screenshot 2025-10-17 131145" src="https://github.com/user-attachments/assets/3a61f5ea-eae3-4ff7-8e29-733af9901051" />

+Overseen at, (Anon.
+2025)

+Moreover, the first step demonstrates a theoretical tunnel from a device to the VPN, secondly it encrypts the data, thirdly it hides the IP address of the device that is being implemented into the VPN, and finally the internet traffic is routed the VPN server, overseen at, (Anon.
+2025).
 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*